Posts

 Brain Awareness Week and the Anat Baniel Method

 Did you know that this week is Brain Awareness Week?
 I find it interesting that this is the week Faith will be introduced to an Anat Baniel practitioner and taking her first Anat Baniel Method (ABM) lessons during this week in particular.
 The ABM practitioner we are seeing is coming here from Milwaukee, Wisconsin.
 Rob met her in January during a workshop about ABM.
-Through another mom of a little boy with cerebral palsy, we learned the practitioner is coming back to Bismarck so we decided to schedule Faith for some lessons (they call them lessons, not therapy sessions).
-The mom I talked to recommended getting the book, "Kids Beyond Limits" by Anat Baniel before the lessons started and I am glad I did!
+Through another mom of a little boy with cerebral palsy, we learned the practitioner is coming back to Bismarck, so we decided to schedule Faith for some lessons (they call them lessons, not therapy sessions).
+The mom I talked to recommended the book, "Kids Beyond Limits" by Anat Baniel .
+I purchased and read the book before the lessons started, and I'm glad I did!
 Through working with Moshe Feldenkrais , Anat Baniel has developed her own method of working with kids with special needs.
-For the past thirty years, she has worked with kids who have cerebral palsy, autism, ADHD, undiagnosed developmental delays and any other type of spe
+For the past thirty years, she has worked with kids who have cerebral palsy, autism, ADHD, undiagnosed developmental d

 A Very Long Pacemaker Appointment

 Earlier this week I had my annual appointment with my pacemaker doctor who comes to Bismarck from the Mayo Clinic in Rochester, Minnesota.
 It is a huge blessing that I don't have to travel to Rochester, which is about 600 miles from Bismarck.
-I really truly thought I would be in and out - a quick ekg, a quick pacemaker check, a quick chat with the doctor and I would be done.
+I really truly thought I would be in and out - a quick ekg, a quick pacemaker check, a quick chat with the doctor, and I would be done.
 I scheduled the appointment at 8:00 a.m. thinking I would make it to work just in time for my 9:00 shift.
 Boy was I wrong!
 I got up to the pediatric floor at about 7:50 a.m.
-Yes, the pediatric floor because the doctors who come from Mayo specialize in pediatric cardiology so they are mainly there to see the kids.
-But since more and more kids have been surviving heart defects and growing into adults, some of these pediatric cardiologists specialize in adults with congenital heart conditions.
-Anyway, so there I was on the same floor with all the kids - the same floor I take Faith to when we see her pediatr
+Yes, the pediatric floor because the doctors who come from Mayo specialize in pediatric cardiology, so they are mainly there to see kids with heart defects.
+But since more and more kids have been surviving heart defects and growing into adults, some of these pediatric cardiologists specialize in adults with congenital heart conditions .
+Anyway, so there I was on the same floor with all the kids - the same floor I take Faith to when

 Guest Post by Stephen Gallup Last week, a columnist for the local newspaper interviewed me in connection with a memoir I wrote that’s being published this year.
 It was a comfortable, low-key discussion in which he asked about the basic facts regarding my disabled son Joseph and what I’ve learned that might be of value to other families.
 It was the sort of dialog that required no special preparation in advance.
 I just sat down with him and talked about the subject closest to my heart.
 But looking back on it now, one thing bothers me.
 In concluding the interview, the reporter expressed heartfelt sympathy for everything I’ve endured.
 He was being more than polite.
 I mean, he laid the compassion on with a spatula.
 Startled, and already thinking ahead to what I had to do next that day, I just thanked him and said goodbye.
 But now that final note troubles me.
 I don’t want sympathy!
 First of all, from the point of view of a new author hoping to promote his book, sympathy